 Finally, God gave me a break.
 You could even say He put me out of my misery.
-He got my attention one night 12 years ago... and there was so much love...
+He got my attention one night 12 years ago--and there was so much love.
 He knew I needed love after all the years of mental abuse and stress I'd given myself.
 But that night, the room was alive with love and acceptance--from Him.
-And that is when it's best--when the love comes straight to your heart from God's very heart, bypassing other people, places or things first.
+And that is when it's best--when the love comes straight to your heart from God's, bypassing other people, places or things first.
 At least, that is what I've found.

 He told me we were starting over because I'd run this whole thing into a bottomless, dark ditch.
-I'd taken the reigns from Him many years prior and I'd gotten lost somewhere out in the Fog Of Doing It All Myself and then wandered farther out into the even scarier, Land of Being Led By Your Feelings.
-Frightening places, both.
+I'd taken the reigns from Him many years prior and I'd gotten lost somewhere out in the Fog Of Doing It All Myself.

-How good it was to start over.
-How good it was to take baby steps again with my tiny hand curled around His fingers.
+How good to begin again, to take baby steps with my tiny hand curled around His fingers.
 God was there to pull me back up and remind me that it's up to Him to keep me walking.
 My job is to cooperate.
 To learn.
 He loved me through it every mile of the way, never tossed me aside in my failures.
-Not once.
-There has been no dark night of the soul, no feeling alone for even a minute... perhaps I had already lived that dark night in my years of trying to be like God by following my own outlined, organized plans and feelings.

-And whenever I fall or fall apart, God is there to pull me up and remind me that it's up to Him to keep me walking.
+And whenever I fall, God is there to pull me up and remind me that it's up to Him to keep me walking.
 It's up to me to simply cooperate with whatever He tells me.
 And He loves me through it all.